 - Schedule I – Substances that are considered the most dangers, have a high risk of addiction or dependency, and no legitimate medical use.
 Drugs include Heroin, LSD, GHB, ecstasy, and marijuana.

 - Schedule II – Substances that have a high risk of abuse, but may have legitimate medical use.
 Drugs include cocaine, opium, methamphetamines, methadone, and amphetamines.

 - Schedule III – Substances that are slightly less dangerous than Schedule II drugs, but still have a moderate risk of abuse.
 Drugs include codeine, hydrocodone, testosterone, anabolic steroids, ketamine, and some depressants.

 - Schedule IV – Substances with a slight risk of addiction and dependency, as well as acceptable medical uses.
 Drugs include sedatives, clonazepam, and some tranquilizers.

 - Schedule V – Substances with very low risk of dependency, such as over-the-counter medication containing Codeine.

 In Ohio, the penalties for each drug is categorized under a “bulk amount.”
 Each substance has a different bulk amount that determines the charge and potential sentence.

 50+ Years of Combined Experience on Your Side

 At L. Patrick Mulligan & Associates, LLC, we can investigate your arrest and collect evidence necessary to develop an effective and personalized defense strategy just for you.
-With more than five decades of combined experience, our legal team has a comprehensive understanding of Ohio law to help you navigate through the complexities of the legal system.
+With more than five decades of combined experience, our Dayton drug possession lawyers has a comprehensive understanding of Ohio law to help you navigate through the complexities of the legal system.
 Do not hesitate to get qualified legal help today.